KShebek/cbe504/main.typ

 In other words, there is an additional factor of $z\/2 conc("*")_0$ that needs to be included than if one were to write the elementary rate law solely based on #ref(<eq:rxn_a2>).
 Setting both expressions equal to one another to invoke equilibrium conditions yields
 $ K_"ads" = conc("A^*")^2 / (p_ce("A2") conc("*")^2). $<eq:dissociative_K_a>
-Reassuringly, our expression for $K_"ads"$ is the same expression we would expected based on the thermodynamic definition of the equilibrium constant.
+Reassuringly, our expression for $K_"ads"$ is the same expression we would expect based on the thermodynamic definition of the equilibrium constant.

 #caution[If we had not accounted for the statistical siting, we would instead have $r_"ads"=k_"ads" p_ce("A2") conc("*")^2$ and $r_"des"=k_"des" conc("A^*")^2$, which will overestimate the rates of adsorption and desorption and change the units on our rate constant.
 That said, there would be no change in our expression for $K_"ads"$ regardless of whether we accounted for site-pair statistics or not.]
 The site balance is given by